briannazawadzki/examples/sgd/README.md

 * try ent 5e-6: looking good, min val 5.96e-5 and still declining, many continued iterations. some residual flux remains.
 Continues to look good!

 # Next steps
-* Implement Gaussian convolution as multiplication in Fourier plane
-    * assert coords and npix match up
-    * take routine from dirty_imager taper
-    * add functionality to ImageCube if reasonable
-    * test w/ MPoL tests
 * calculate the validation score at several different resolutions, and monitor each of those as a tensorboard scalar
 * Could also put taper as learnable parameter in feedforward (instead of Hann)
 * read text on optimizers - should we be tuning AdamW somehow?